a-b-street/abstreet/docs/dev.md

-You have two options: you can seed some of the intermediate data by running `./data/grab_all_seed_data.sh` (downloads ~1GB, expands to ~5GB), or you can build everything totally from scratch by running `./import.sh --osm --map --scenario`.
+You have two options: you can seed some of the intermediate data by running `./data/grab_all_seed_data.sh` (downloads ~1GB, expands to ~5GB), or you can build everything totally from scratch by running `./import.sh --raw --map --scenario`.
 This takes a while.

 You'll need some extra dependencies: